 He studied at the Royal School Armagh, Northern Ireland and was Exhibitioner and Senior Scholar at Emmanuel College, Cambridge University from which he took his MA, MMath and PhD.
 He worked for many years in the Mathematics Institute at the University of Wales in Cardiff which awarded him a DSc for his research.
-He also holds an MA and DPhil from Oxford University and an MA in Bioethics from the University of Surrey.
+He also holds an MA and DPhil from Oxford University (by incorporation) and an MA in Bioethics from the University of Surrey.
 He was a Senior Alexander Von Humboldt Fellow at the Universities of Würzburg and Freiburg in Germany.

 He has lectured extensively in North America, Eastern and Western Europe and Australasia on mathematics, the philosophy of science and the intellectual defence of Christianity.
 He has written a number of books on the interface between science, philosophy and theology.
 These include God’s Undertaker: Has Science Buried God?
-(2009), God and Stephen Hawking, a response to The Grand Design (2011), Gunning for God, on the new atheism (2011), and Seven Days that Divide the World, on the early chapters of Genesis (2011).
+(2009), God and Stephen Hawking, a response to The Grand Design (2011), Gunning for God, on the new atheism (2011), and Seven Days that Divide the World, on the first chapters of Genesis (2011).
+He has also written a number of books exploring biblical themes, including Against the Flow (2015), on the topic of Daniel, Determined to Believe?
+(2017), on the the subject of free will and God’s sovereignty, Joseph (2019), on the story in Genesis, and the ‘Key Bible Concepts’ series, co–written with David Gooding (in the 1990s).
+His most recent titles are Have no Fear (2018), on evangelism today, Can Science Explain Everything?
+(2019), on the relationship between science and Christianity, and the six–part ‘Quest for Reality and Significance’ series co–written by David Gooding (2018–9).
 Furthermore, in addition to over seventy published mathematical papers, he is the co–author of two research level texts in algebra in the Oxford Mathematical Monographs series.